Skip to main content Skip to navigation

-Washington State University (WSU) is committed to fostering a learning place culture that is welcoming to and inclusive of students, staff, and faculty of diverse backgrounds, identities, and experiences.
-This includes transgender, non-binary, and gender-nonconforming students, staff, and faculty.
-The Employee’s Guide to Transitioning at the University is intended to serve as a resource for employees who are transitioning.
-In addition, it articulates how WSU expects to support faculty and staff who undertake a gender transition while working at the university.
+Washington State University (WSU) is committed to fostering a learning place culture that is welcoming to and inclusive of students of diverse backgrounds, identities, and experiences.
+This includes transgender, non-binary, and gender-nonconforming students.
+Student Guide to Transitioning at the University is intended to serve as a resource for students who are transitioning.
+In addition, it articulates how WSU expects to support students who undertake a gender transition while attending the university.

-Anyone with questions about this guide are encouraged to contact the Director of GIESORC (defined below).
-Anyone with concerns about discrimination or harassment based on protected characteristics, including gender identity/expression, should contact the Office of Civil Rights Compliance and Investigation (CRCI) and/or the Title IX Coordinator.
+Anyone with questions about this guide is encouraged to contact the Director of the LGBTQ+ Center (defined below).
+Anyone with concerns about discrimination or harassment based on protected characteristics, including gender identity/expression, should contact the Office of Civil Rights and Compliance and/or the Title IX Coordinator.
 To learn or read more, you are encouraged to review the Resources for Additional Information section at the end of this document.

 This guidance draws on the structure and information provided by Western Washington University’s Guidance to Support Employees Transitioning in the Workplace.
 WSU recognizes and appreciates this source of information.
 Appreciation is also expressed to WSU faculty, staff, and students who have reviewed and provided input during the creation of this document.